Aaah, Christmas in Israel. After spending many a Christmas here in Israel, we’ve gotten to know exactly what makes the Holy Land tick come Santa time!

 To be honest, you could walk the streets of Tel Aviv through December and not have an inkling that Santa was about to visit.
 There will be areas that might have a couple of Christmas-friendly shops, particularly in Jaffa and South Tel Aviv.
 But unless you’re going to stay at a hostel or a very Christmas friendly hotel, you’re not going to get much of a Christmas vibe.
 This article will give you a flavor of what a Christmas-hungry tourist in Tel Aviv will go through…

-Additional reading to get you in the mood for Crimbo in the Holy Land
+Additional reading to get you in the mood for Christmas in Israel…

 - Church of the Nativity, Bethlehem – the location of Jesus’ birthplace, perhaps the ultimate Christian pit stop during a Christmas visit to the Holy Land.